 TIP: Unlike cloud platforms, Minikube doesn't support a load balancer so, if you're deploying the application on Minikube, use the command below instead:

-You should see the output below as the chart is installed on Minikube.
+You should see output similar to that shown below as the chart is installed on Minikube.

 Find how to install MongoDB, Odoo or WordPress in the examples below:

-To install the most recent MongoDB release, run the following command:
+To install the most recent MongoDB release on GKE, run the following command:

 $ helm install stable/mongodb